 - built-in symbolic algebra system for equation simplification

 Nice presentation means that equations are rendered beautifully already on screen thus inviting scientists and engineers to use Cassiopeia not only as a word processor for preparing stunning publications but also and already as a think tank tool in the creation process.
 Other solutions focussing on symbolic algebra tend to have a rather ugly interface nobody really wants to work with all day.

 LaTeX export is an absolute must for a scientific wordprocessing solution.
 However, LaTeX is a typesetting language developed for the printing industry to improve the quality of printed publications.
-It was never meant to be used by authors in the content creation phase.
+It was never really meant to be used by authors in the content creation phase.
 Scientists should be able to concentrate on scientific problems instead of spending valuable time on tinkering with typesetting tags.
 That's why Cassiopeia hides the LaTeX generation and compilation process as much as possible.
 Cassiopeia users can influence the LaTeX generation process - e.g. by providing an alternative preamble or inserting pure LaTeX code into the document - but they usually don't have to.
 Cassiopeia generates stunning output with its default settings and predefined LaTeX preambles.

 LaTeX is a description language with focus on presentation.
 That's fine if the only goal of the authoring process is to get a PDF in book printing quality.
 However, if functions are to be plotted, if equations are to be processed by a symblic algebra system another internal representation is needed that precisely describes the mathematical meaning of an equation.
 That's what MathML content markup was developed for (see W3C Recommendation from October 21st 2003) and why Cassiopeia uses this standard to internally represent formulas.

 There are a bunch of graph applications available on the market that can be used to generate a plot for a given function.
 The exported image files can then easily be imported into any textprocessing system.
 This might be a viable approach for simple functions but is not practicle for more complex ones with lots of terms and coefficients.
 Uninterrupted scientific thinking means to simply shift-doubleclick on an entered or automatically derived function in the textprocessing system and get a plot immediately inserted into the text stream.